 - If a parent has a use disorder, there is a greater chance the children will develop a use disorder.

-- If an individual engages in prescriber shopping, they are at increased risk of use disorder.
+- Individuals who engage in prescriber shopping are at increased risk of use disorder.

 - If an individual receives multiple drugs from multiple prescribers, they are at a higher risk of addiction.